jackaduma/Recurrent-LLM/README.md

 ```
 lang_opt = "zh" #  zh or en. make English or Chinese Novel
-llm_model_opt = "openai" # default is openai, it also can be "vicuna" or "chatglm"
+llm_model_opt = "openai" # default is openai, it also can be "vicuna" or "chatglm" or "baichuan" etc.
 ```

 ## OpenAI - ChatGPT